 - Do I have or can I get evidence to prove my court claim?

 - Is the amount in question $7500 or smaller?

-- Is the amount in question $10000 or lower?
-Does the defendant have insurance with a duty to defend?
+- Is the amount in question 10 thousand dollars or lower?

-Location to File the Lawsuit.
+Location to File the Lawsuit

 You will need to contact the Clerk of Court after preparations:

-- Location the disputed property is located.
+- The location where the disputed property is located.

-So How do I File a Claim?
+So How do I File a Small Claim?

 Lawsuits all begin by submitting a complaint form.
 This is a “Statement of Claim.”
 It will get tabled in the clerk’s office.
 If you need help filling out forms, the clerk can direct you.